S1aX0r/Ghosted/Ghosted.md

 Then there is the red team.
 The red tean are the attackers often known as pentesters.
 These are the whitehat hackers who hack companies and do physical penetration tests to determine the security of the people within the company as well as the security of a companies website and or machines.
 Red teamers can spend months during an engagement, breaking into the building and servers in unconditional ways.
 The best defense is a great offense and that's what red team is for.

 And you guessed it, purple team incorporates the two.
 Be a defender and an attacker and offer the best of both worlds.
 What company wouldn't want to contract you for that?!
 Not only are valueable skills learned and applied within real world scenarios, you will understand how to attack and defend yourself for the upmost security.
 Perhaps the best role to go into, but can take time to learn.
 However it is worth it in the end due to the skillset, knowledge and pay.
+Also opens up to "bug bounty" opportunities which can have a payout within the low to high thousands and even millions!

 Must know coding languages: Python, C/C++, Javascript, Bash, SQL.

+Linux knowledge is required

+Optional Certifications: Comptia A+, Cisco CCNA, Comptia Security+, eJPT, OSCP, Blue Team Level 1, Blue Team Level 2, GOSI, AWS-CSS, GCFE

 ### 2. Trader ###